Staff

 The Medical Director is in charge of the overall training, supervision, and management of the Medic team at High Trails.
 They are the primary school contact and the lead in projects, inservices, student and parent concerns, and health care plan maintenance.
 This is a serious administrative position with a lot of responsibility attached to it; you will learn all sides of making a business “fun stuff” in the outdoor education world.
 For more information, check out the Medical Director Job Description.

-• Restrictive Qualifications: Licensed by the State of California as a Registered Nurse (RN) or a Licensed Vocational Nurse (LVN).
+- Restrictive Qualifications: Licensed by the State of California as a Registered Nurse (RN) or Licensed Vocational Nurse (LVN)

-• Pay/Benefits for a Registered Nurse (RN) or a Licensed Vocational Nurse (LVN): Total compensation package of $55k for nine months.
+- Pay/Benefits for a Registered Nurse (RN): Total compensation package of $55k for nine months.
 See Job Description for details and full compensation package.

-• To Apply: check out our staff generated application suggestions.
+- To Apply: if you already work at High Trails, email work@dirtyclassroom.com for the application.
 If you do not currently work at High Trails, we ask that you fill out this initial application: https://dirtyclassroom.com/staff/nurse-online-application/

 Program Director

-Take everything that the coordinator position does and add some.
+Take everything that the Program Coodrinator position does and add some.
 The Program Director steps up with a vision and plan for teaching and inspiring our instructional staff throughout the school year.
-They are secondary in charge of the entire program when the Director steps off property, so be ready to Lead and Manage all of the staff.
-They teach inservices.
-They perform class evaluations.
+They are secondary in charge of the entire program when the Director steps off the property, so be ready to Lead and Manage all of the staff.
+The Program Coordinator is the one making sure the smooth operation of program and site is happening every day.
+So a lot of daily leadership and management.
+They train staff.
 They make sure our Project Areas are perfectly maintained.
 And a whole lot more.
 For all of this, you must have a WFR (or higher) medical certification.
 For more information check out the Program Director Job Description.

-• To Apply: check out our staff generated application suggestions.
+- To Apply: if you already work at High Trails, email work@dirtyclassroom.com for the application.
 If you do not currently work at High Trails, we ask that you follow the same initial application process as the rest of our staff in addition to the above requirements.

 Director